encoredev/encore/docs/ts/primitives/secrets.md

 <img src="/assets/docs/secretoverride.png" title="Overriding a secret in Encore's Secrets Manager"/>

-## How it works: Where secrets are stored

-When you store a secret Encore stores it encrypted using Google Cloud Platform's [Key Management Service](https://cloud.google.com/security-key-management) (KMS).

-- **Production / Your own cloud:** When you deploy to production using your own cloud account on GCP or AWS, Encore provisions a secrets manager in your account (using either KMS or AWS Secrets Manager) and replicates your secrets to it.
-The secrets are then injected into the container using secret environment variables.
-- **Local:** For local secrets Encore automatically replicates them to developers' machines when running `encore run`.
-- **Development / Encore Cloud:** Environments on Encore's development cloud (running on GCP under the hood) work the same as self-hosted GCP environments, using GCP Secrets Manager.

 ### Overriding local secrets

 When setting secrets via the `encore secret set` command, they are automatically synced to all developers